ryanmmhmm/PasswordVerifier-Ruby/README.md

 ## Instructions

-Create a Password verifications class called `PasswordVerifier`.
+Create a password verifications class called `PasswordVerifier`.

 1. Add the following verifications to a class function `verify` that returns true or false.
     1. Password should be at least 8 characters.